(Updated June 16, 2023)

 Five days after pitching a two-hit shutout in the Cardinals’ 5-0 victory over the Braves in Atlanta Boxscore, Hughes was paired against Reds ace Jim Maloney at Cincinnati’s Crosley Field.

 The start of the game was delayed 1 hour, 35 minutes by rain.
-Unfazed, Hughes retired the first 18 batters in a row.
+Unfazed, Hughes retired the first 18 batters.
 Then play was halted another 55 minutes by rain.

 Hughes retired the Reds in order in the seventh, keeping his bid for a perfect game intact, but the second delay had been damaging.